 If you're a nurse with an entrepreneurial spirit, you may be surprised to learn there are many CRNAs that feel the same.
 Across the country, there are CRNAs that own their own practices that provide anesthesia services to hospitals, office-based practices, surgery centers, and more.

 Some CRNAs use their business to pursue locum tenens jobs — what most CRNAs call "locums" for short.
 This is when a CRNA accepts a temporary assignment at a hospital or practice.
-Many CRNAs love to participate in assignments like this because it provides them opportunities to travel the country and see how anesthesia is practiced in different settings.
+Many CRNAs love to participate in assignments like this because it provides them with opportunities to travel the country and see how anesthesia is practiced in different settings.

 Other CRNAs use their businesses to achieve their dream of entrepreneurship and working for themselves while doing a job they love.
 This path isn't for everyone, but it IS an option for those who are interested in it.